Neutron backscattering

 Neutron backscattering is one of several inelastic neutron scattering techniques.
-Backscattering from monochromator and analyzer crystals is used to achieve an energy resolution in the order of μeV.
+Backscattering from monochromator and analyzer crystals is used to achieve an energy resolution on the order of a microelectronvolt (μeV).
 Neutron backscattering experiments are performed to study atomic or molecular motion on a nanosecond time scale.

 History

 Neutron backscattering was proposed by Heinz Maier-Leibnitz in 1966, and realized by some of his students in a test setup at the research reactor FRM I in Garching bei München, Germany.
 Following this successful demonstration of principle, permanent spectrometers were built at Forschungszentrum Jülich and at the Institut Laue-Langevin (ILL).
 Later instruments brought an extension of the accessible momentum transfer range (IN13 at ILL), the introduction of focussing optics (IN16 at ILL), and a further increase of intensity by a compact design with a phase-space transform chopper (HFBS at NIST, SPHERES at FRM II, IN16B at the Institut Laue-Langevin).